erikyo/marquee-block/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
+You thought you had gotten rid of it!
+Haha, but no!

-Plugin Name is a WordPress plugin that provides a simple and lightweight solution for creating a marquee effect with text content on your website.
+Marquee Block is a WordPress plugin that provides a simple and lightweight solution for creating a marquee effect with text content on your website.
 The plugin emulates the marquee functionality using JavaScript and CSS animation.

+This block is an example on how clone core blocks and isn't intended to be used in a production environment

 == Features ==